September Sale. Enrol on a course that could change your life!

 And because it's all part of the Blackford Centre's course, it won't cost you a penny.

 Having read this far, you've got what it takes - motivation.
 Fill out the enrolment form now, because this is where the adventure and rewards begin.
 It's easy to start:

 - Register now for the mediation training by clicking here.
 If you need help or information, contact the Blackford Centre.
-E-mail or post the form and payment to us.

 - When you get the course, read the first module.
 It's laid out in an easy-to-follow format.
 Then do the simple first assignment.
 Send it to your tutor for marking.
-She will return it to you with friendly advice and comments.
+They will return it to you with friendly advice and comments.

 - Do the same for the other modules, until you reach the end of the mediation course.
 By then, you'll be able to set yourself up as a mediator.

 I look forward to welcoming you on the course.